Ecolog International: History

+Ecolog International is part of ND Group, a private equity and holding company established in 2008 and headquartered in the Netherlands.

+Its subsidiary ND Industrial Investments B.V. became the majority shareholder in German EV producer Next.e.GO Mobile SE in September 2020.
+In July 2022, Next.e.GO Mobile announced that it would go public in a SPAC deal with Athena Consumer Acquisition Athena SPACs vehicle that would value the company at $913 million.
+It was announced that the merged company would be listed on the New York Stock Exchange.

 Operations

 Ecolog International's infrastructure includes air service, logistics, fuel, water, catering, storage, construction, industrial services and facility management, disinfection and cleaning, laundry, mobile lavatories, energy supply and waste management, all of which are widely used by oil and gas and mining operations as well as government and defence contractors, humanitarian and non-governmental organizations (NGO), including the United Nations.
 The company has been contracted to work with the Royal Dutch Shell, Samsung, Petronas, Weatherford International, and Qatar Gas, as well as the U.S. Army, the United Nations, the UK Ministry of Defence, the Bundeswehr, NATO and the French Army.
 The company operates under the guidelines set by the ISO9001, ISO14001, and OHSAS 18001 ISO Certifications.
 Ecolog underwent a due diligence process in 2018 and was certified by Trace International and is a supporter of the ten principles of the United Nations’ Global Compact by adopting sustainable and socially responsible policies on human rights, labor, environment and anti-corruption.

-The company has established several partnerships and portfolio expansions since mid-2019, including establishing its new Eco-Care Solution in response to the COVID-19 pandemic as well Ecolog Energy Solution as its water and power divisions focused on harnessing the most abundant resources, seawater and sunshine.

 Corporate leadership

 In mid-2019, oil and gas executive Ali Vezvaei joined Ecolog International as the group CEO and the CEO of the management board.
+In June 2024, Ecolog International appointed Mel Brooks as CEO.

 Philanthropy

 Ecolog partnered with the United States Agency for International Development Small Business Expansion Project to launch the Support Fund For Women and Youth Entrepreneurs in 2014 to create more jobs in the Polog region of North Macedonia.
-In March 2017, the company partnered with the German Embassy to donate a variety of trees to the Center for Culture in Tetovo, Macedonia.
+In March 2017, the company partnered with the German Embassy to donate a variety of trees to the Center for Culture in Tetovo, North Macedonia.
 In December 2018, the company donated computers to create a computer lab at the University of Bangui in the Central African Republic.
 Ecolog donated mobile school facilities in the Al Nasr community, Iraq, located 50 km away from Baghdad.

 On 26 November 2019, northwestern Albania was struck by a powerful earthquake that killed and injured many citizens.
 Ecolog responded by offering transportation and donating supplies to rescue workers.
 In April 2020, the company donated thousands of electronic devices to students in various parts of North Macedonia to support distance learning in the wake of the COVID-19 pandemic.